 In order to withdraw a student from school, the parent/guardian must request the withdrawal in person.
-The parent/guardian who enrolled the student must also be the person who signs the withdrawal forms.
+The parent/guardian who enrolled the student must also be the person who signs the withdrawal forms unless documentation is provided terminating the custodial rights of the enrolling parent/guardian.
 Advance notice of withdrawal is required (24 hours) so that all paperwork can be taken care of beforehand.
-Textbooks and library books must be returned and costs for lost or damaged books must be paid before a student will be cleared for withdrawal.
-Withdrawal procedures are taken care of in the main office.
+Chromebooks, and library books must be returned and costs for lost or damaged books must be paid before a student will be cleared for withdrawal.
+Withdrawal procedures are taken care of in the counselors' office.